 Pair it with black pepper for a warming AND cooling sensation that’s fun to play around with!

 Lavender is most known for its ability to help with relaxation and sleep, but it can also enhance feelings of sensuality!
-By increasing the alpha waves in the back of your brain, lavender helps ease anxiety and set inhibitions aside.
+By increasing the alpha waves in the back of your brain, lavender helps ease anxious feelings and set inhibitions aside.

 The sweet, warm, scent of ginger makes you want to cuddle up!
 The smell of ginger essential oil can increase openness as well as support the circulatory system.